syncthing/docs/users/stdiscosrv.rst

 For the first two options, the discovery server must be given the paths to the certificate and key at startup.
 This isn't necessary with the ``http`` flag::

-  $ discosrv -cert /path/to/cert.pem -key /path/to/key.pem
+  $ stdiscosrv -cert /path/to/cert.pem -key /path/to/key.pem
   Server device ID is 7DDRT7J-UICR4PM-PBIZYL3-MZOJ7X7-EX56JP6-IK6HHMW-S7EK32W-G3EUPQA

 The discovery server prints it's device ID at startup.
 In the case where you